 California has an amazing variety of wildflowers.
-Here’s my collection of California native wildflower photos, gathered from all over the state, but with an emphasis on Northern California (where I live).
-You may also be interested in my Wildflower Hikes page, where I write about some of the hikes you can take to find these wildflowers.
-All photos are available for purchase in a variety of formats.
+Here’s a collection of my California native wildflower photos, gathered from all over the state, but with an emphasis on Northern California (where I live).

-“Endemic” indicates that the flower is found only in California.
+“Endemic”, in this case, indicates that the flower is found only in California.

 You can filter the photos by clicking on the color buttons below.